 The UK’s fourth industrial revolution value at stake

-The foreword of the Made Smarter Review, the industrial digitalizaton review report which you can download in PDF here, is written by Jürgen Wolfgang Maier, the CEO of Siemens in the UK and Ireland who has been living in the UK since 1974 and was appointed chair of the initiative as you can read here.
+The foreword of the Made Smarter Review is written by Jürgen Wolfgang Maier, the CEO of Siemens in the UK and Ireland who has been living in the UK since 1974 and was appointed chair of the initiative.

 Maier was assisted by executives from organizations such as John Lewis Partnership, Cisco, CBI, IBM, Accenture, GSK and GKN.
 The effort was done in collaboration with other organizations, concerned businesses and the academic world.
 All in all over 200 organizations provided recommendations and input, including companies such as Rolls-Royce, Bentley Motors, BP and Barclays, associations such as the Royal Academy of Engineering, academic institutions such as the universities of Cambridge, Coventry and Newcastle and a bunch of companies who are active in the UK, ranging from Amazon and GE Aviation to Toyota and SAP.
 Obviously the leading system integrators and consultancies are present as well.